top of page

 • Can you come to my school?

 Yes!
 I love visiting readers at their schools.
-You can ask your teacher to contact me through the contact page on this website or request an author visit through the Read NZ Writers in Schools Programme
+You can ask your teacher to contact me through the contact page on this website to ask about an author visit.

 • Do you live in Fiordland?